5 Features that Make Virtual PBX the Best Phone System for Small Business Friday 29 September 2017 @ 14:46

 Once you’ve set up your auto-attendant, you can then program these routing options according to the day of the week or the time of day.
 Let’s say you’re in the office between 9am and 5pm Monday to Friday.
 Between these hours you take both sales and accounts enquiries at your desk.
 After these hours you can still take important sales enquiries over your mobile, but without your computer in front of you, you can no longer perform account related enquiries.

-Using Time of day routing in conjunction with the auto-attendant will allow you to divert sales enquiries to your mobile between 5pm until 8pm (or any hours of your choosing) while accounts enquiries can be forwarded to a personalised message advising the customer of 9am-5pm operating hours for that service.
+Using Time of day routing in conjunction with the auto-attendant will allow you to divert sales enquiries to your mobile between 5pm until 8pm (or any hours of your choosing) while accounts enquiries can be forwarded to your voicemail.

 3. Hunt groups